alnibo/milestone-project-4-help-others/README.md

 #### User Model

 The standard User model was used in this project, which is provided by `django.contrib.auth.models`.
+With ForeignKey I created relationships between the User Model and the other models (see more below)

 #### Project Model